nodatall/fanatical-woodpecker-todolist/README.md

 ## Specifications

-As a user, I can:
+- [ ] Create the back end using node and express.
+- [ ] Create/manage databases with Sequelize and Postgres
+- [ ] Deploy the app to heroku.
+- [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+#### Stretch Goals:
+Front-end - Users can do the following:
 - [ ] create items.
 - [ ] delete items.
 - [ ] check items off as complete.
 - [ ] log into my account.
 - [ ] edit  text on existing to do's.

-Additional specs:
-- [ ] Create the back end using node and express.
-- [ ] Create/manage databases with Sequelize and Postgres
-- [ ] Deploy the app to heroku.
-- [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

-#### Stretch Goals:
-- [ ] User can rearrange to do list items.

 ---
 #### Instructions for setting up local database
+- Download and install node: https://nodejs.org/en/download/(https://nodejs.org/en/download/)
+- In terminal, install dependencies: npm i
-- Download app http://postgresapp.com/ ('http://postgresapp.com/') then open
+- Download postgres app http://postgresapp.com/ ('http://postgresapp.com/') then open
 - Set path by adding the follow line to ~/.bash_profile (if using zsh ~/.zshrc): export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin
-- Open terminal and type: psql
-- Then create database: createdb mydbname
+- In terminal, create database: createdb mydbname
+- Create a new file in root level of repo: .env.development
+- Paste inside .env.development: DATABASE_URL=postgresql://localhost/mydbname
+- In terminal, type: npm run start

 ## License